jeeannyy/Real-Time-Chat/README.md

 # Get Started

-1.Clone this repository and run:
+1. Clone this repository and run:
 ```
 node socket.js
 ```